MJOLNIRPackage/MJOLNIR/docs/Introduction.rst

     * souce code in a suitable subfolder (see 'Software structure'_)
     * Documentation of code located in the docs-folder having identical structure to the modules added
     * Suitable tests for the new functionality located in the MJOLNIR/tests-folder
+    * Needed packages added to the reqirements.txt file

 Contribution Example:
 _____________________